 After gaining the rights to make licensed Austin Powers bobble heads the business started to grow and sold around 80,000 of their first figure.
 The licensed products were a huge hit and they expanded on this by adding titles such as The Grinch and many more.
 Mike Becker had always had a love of ad icons and bobble heads such as Tony the Tiger and other well know US food brands were added to the ever growing range.

 In 2005 Mike sold Funko to Brian Mariotti.
 His main focus was to grow their range of licensed merchandise and so the the first Funko POP Vinyl figure was born.
 The first POP was a classic Batman figure which was released at San Diego Comic Con in 2010.

-There has since been 1,000’s of other characters produce in the highly successful POP vinyl format over the decade that followed.
+There has since been 1,000’s of other characters produced in the highly successful POP vinyl format over the decade that followed.

 Funko probably has one of the biggest range of licenses in the toy industry and continues to make 100's of different characters ever year.
-Surely it's only a matter of time before they bring out a Del Boy POP Vinyl!
+Surely it's only a matter of time before they bring out a Del Boy POP Vinyl, right!

 When people come into our shop one of the questions we get asked the most is "how many Funkos have been made?".
 As I’m writing this Funko have produced over 13,000 different items, which is a staggering amount of products.

 Do Funko just make POP figures and bobble heads?As we mentioned earlier, Funko started out selling a Big Boy Coin Bank followed by Bobble heads but after the Funko POP took off they have created lots other ranges within the Funko brand.
 These include